GehadYoussry/gehadyoussry/README.md

 **2. Main Query**

--- SELECT Clause: Chooses the relevant columns from both CTEs.
+- SELECT Clause: Chooses the relevant columns from both CTEs.
 It calculates the Date_Difference between Original_Date and Updated_Date in days using julianday.

--- CASE Statement:
+- CASE Statement:
 a.
 WHEN julianday(rp.Original_Date) - julianday(rpu.Updated_Date) < 180 THEN 'Need Confirmation call':

 If the date difference is less than 180 days, it indicates that a confirmation call might be needed.

 b.
 WHEN julianday(rp.Original_Date) - julianday(rpu.Updated_Date) > 180 THEN 'More than 6 months':

 If the date difference is more than 180 days, it indicates that the dates are too far apart.

 c.
 WHEN rp.Original_Method = rpu.Updated_Method THEN 'Match':

 If the payment methods are the same, it’s a match.

 d.
 WHEN Updated_Date = 'New_joiner' THEN 'New_joiner':

 This condition checks if the Updated_Date is marked as 'New_joiner', which should be handled as a special case.

 **3.Join Condition**

--- INNER JOIN: Joins RankedPayout and RankedPayoutUpdated on ID and ensures that the rows with the same rn are compared.
+-INNER JOIN: Joins RankedPayout and RankedPayoutUpdated on ID and ensures that the rows with the same rn are compared.

 **4. WHERE Clause**

--- Ensures that only rows with the same rn (row number) in both CTEs are considered.
+-Ensures that only rows with the same rn (row number) in both CTEs are considered.

 ## Table Creation
 **Create Pyout Table:**